-Shifting Away from Property Tax
+Shifting Away from Property Tax Hurts Elderly People

-In the long run, all broad-based taxes other than land value tax cost ordinary people people more than property tax.
+In the long run, all broad-based taxes other than land value tax cost ordinary people more than property tax.
 Any savings retired people get from real estate tax cuts will have been offset by increased taxes during their working years, unless they happen to retire when the change takes effect.
 Even then, proposals to shift away from property tax often cost elderly people with modest incomes more than property tax would cost them.